15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 1. Attach a handle to the top of the cable pulley.
 Grasp the handle with both hands, with either your fingers interlaced or with one hand over the other.
 Stand next to the machine with your feet shoulder-width apart.

-2. Keeping your arms straight, pull the handle in a diagonally downward motion until your torso faces away from the pulley and your hands are knee height.
+2. Keeping your arms straight, pull the handle diagonally downward until your torso faces away from the pulley and your hands are knee-height.

 4. Repeat for the prescribed number of repetitions.
 Repeat the exercise on your opposite side.